arpitajana1220/30-Days-of-SQL/README.md

-# 30-Days-of-SQL
+# SQL for Data Engineering
-Learning and practicing art of Data analysis with SQL.
+Learning and practicing SQL for Data Engineering.
-I intend to solve variety of Data problems.
+I intend to solve a variety of Data problems.
-For any suggestions, kindly drop a mail.
+If you have any suggestions, please feel free to drop a mail.